FrancescoFabiano/SOFAI-x-Planning/README.md

-# Metacognitive Epistemic Planning
+# SOFAxPlanning

 ## Description

 ### Summary
-The main objective is to implement an architecture, called SOFAI x Planning, that is able to decide which type of planning process is more appropriate given a certain problem.
-SOFAI will be selecting between these strategies:
+The main objective is to implement an architecture, called SOFAIxPlanning, that is able to decide which type of planning process is more appropriate given a certain problem.
+SOFAIxPlanning will be selecting between these strategies:
-* System-1: A strategy that relies on experience to quickly find solution to new problems.
+* System-1: A strategy that relies on experience to quickly find solutions to new problems.
 This approach usually gets solutions very quickly but is prone to errors and imprecisions.
 * System-2: This strategy envisioned the use of state-of-the-art planners that solve problems by using search techniques.
-This approach is slower and its performances depends on the problem complexity but is way less prone to error w.r.t.
+This approach is slower and its performance depends on the problem complexity but is way less prone to error w.r.t.
 System-1
-Let us note that System-1 and System-2 represent two different class of planners rather than two specific approaches.
-This means that SOFAI can be equipped with different S1 and S2 and can be configured to use any combination of the two.
+Let us note that System-1 and System-2 represent two different classes of planners rather than two specific approaches.
+This means that SOFAIxPlanning can be equipped with different S1 and S2 and can be configured to use any combination of the two.

-While we envisioned SOFAI to be able to reason within various planning settings (e.g., classical, epistemic and so on) and to automatically select the best strategy to solve the incoming problem, in the current status the architecture is not able to automatically discern between different planning settings.
+While we envisioned SOFAIxPlanning to be able to reason within various planning settings (e.g., classical, epistemic, and so on) and to automatically select the best strategy to solve the incoming problem, in the current status the architecture is not able to automatically discern between different planning settings.
-This means that, for example, SOFAI must be configured to adopt classical solving techniques when a classical planning problem is given as input.
+This means that, for example, SOFAIxPlanning must be configured to adopt classical solving techniques when a classical planning problem is given as input.
-The selection of solving techniques (that is the System-1 ans System-2) can be easily done with execution parameters.
+The selection of solving techniques (that is System-1 and System-2) can be easily done with execution parameters.

 ### Planning Domains
-SOFAI x Planning aims to become an approach general enough to tackle all the planning problems by adopting already exiting techniques in the literature and exploiting them in their filed of comptence.
+SOFAIxPlanning aims to become an approach general enough to tackle all the planning problems by adopting already existing techniques in the literature and exploiting them in their field of competence.
-While at the moment the architecture is not able to automatically discern which type of planning setting we are reasoning one, we still allow for two differet setting to be solved thanks to SOFAI.
+While at the moment the architecture is not able to automatically discern which type of planning setting we are reasoning one, we still allow for two different settings to be solved thanks to SOFAI.
-* As first type of setting we decided to embed in SOFAI the capabilities to solve classical planning problems
+* As the first type of setting we decided to embed in SOFAIxPlanning the capabilities to solve classical planning problems
-* Secondly we include in SOFAI the capabilities to tackle Multi-Agent Epistemic Planning problems
+* Secondly we include in SOFAIxPlanning the capabilities to tackle Multi-Agent Epistemic Planning problems (For now this capability is sospended)

-Let us note that while System-2 planners are ad-hoc solution for their specific setting, usually System-1 solvers can be adopted in different settings as they only rely on experience.
+Let us note that while System-2 planners are ad-hoc solutions for their specific settings, usually System-1 solvers can be adopted in different settings as they only rely on experience.
-We hope that any interested planning researcher would embed in SOFAI their tool to increase its capability:)
+We hope that any interested planning researcher would embed in SOFAIxPlanning their tool to increase its capability:)

 ### The Pipeline
-While the description of the Architecture has been formalized in a scientific works (yet to be published) we can give an high level description of this process.
+While the description of the Architecture has been formalized in scientific works (yet to be published) we can give a high level description of this process.
 * Input: a problem instance and meta-data, e.g. resources availability, accuracy required, to emulate the limits represented by various situations (file called context).
 * Procedure:
 	* System-1 Metacognitive-Agent:
-		* Checks whether there is enough experience to retrieve a plan from past instances, using System-1, that solves respecting the given constraints (input) and returns it if exist.
+		* Checks whether there is enough experience to retrieve a plan from past instances, using System-1, that solves respecting the given constraints (input) and returns it if exists.
-		* If there is not than System-2 Metacognitive-Agent is adopted
+		* If there is not then System-2 Metacognitive-Agent is adopted
 	* System-2 Metacognitive-Agent:
 		* Analyze problem and select the best System-2 planner based on some factors
 		* Evaluate problem difficulty and derive expected resource consumption from that (w.r.t. to the selected planner)
-		* Checks if the solving process is within the constraints (if not adopt S1 solution)
+		* Checks if the solving process is within the constraints (if not adopt the S1 solution)
 		* If within constraints check if the extra resources are worth the extra accuracy (w.r.t.
-System-1 Planner solution) using precise formula introduce by the metacognitive workstream
+System-1 Planner solution) using a precise formula introduced by the metacognitive workstream
-		* If it is worth then solve the problem and then validate and save the solution; otherwise use S1-solution
+		* If it is worth then solve the problem and then validate and save the solution; otherwise use the S1 solution

 ### Adopted Techniques

-#### Input Definition and Parsing for Epistemic Planning
-This part of the process is tackled by the E-PDDL parser found in <https://github.com/FrancescoFabiano/E-PDDL>.
-For further information on this topic we then address the reader to the README that can be found in <https://github.com/FrancescoFabiano/E-PDDL>.
-The only file with different structure is the one that symbolizes context.
-An example can be found in "Input/context/contextEx.epddl".

 #### System-1 Planners
 This part of the process is completely addressed by Planners/CaseBasedS1 and  <https://github.com/VishalPallagani/plansformer>.